Suhaibinator/URouter/README.md

 - **examples/source-types**: An example of using different source types for request data
 - **examples/subrouters**: An example of using sub-routers with SRouter
 - **examples/trace-logging**: An example of using trace ID logging with SRouter
+- **examples/caching**: An example of using response caching with SRouter

 Each example includes a complete, runnable application that demonstrates a specific feature of SRouter.